adrianobrito/vaporwave/README.md

 Vaporwave is a HTTP server capable of support self-implemented REST API's.
 You can use HTTP methods to send request to this server as it was a JSON database or a Firebase endpoint.
 It's provide the minimal necessary infrastructure to allow you adopt an UI-First development flow.

 # Installation
 The package comes as CLI.
 So you need to install it globally via npm.
+The current version is not definitive release.
+You can check the roadmap to first candidate release.

 ```sh
 $ npm install -g @adrianobrito/vaporwave